carbunar/trilobyte-thumbnail-artifact/README.md

 ## Notes on Interpretation

-The qualitative figure is intended to illustrate low perceptual distortion, not to serve as a full end-to-end evaluation of the complete Trilobyte system.
+The qualitative figure is intended to illustrate low perceptual distortion.
 In particular, the side-by-side visualization is used to show that:

 - the modified thumbnail remains visually similar to the original at normal viewing scale
 - perturbations become visible only after amplification in the heatmap